ultrafro/teletable/ROBOT_INTEGRATION.md

 ```

 These scripts will:

-- ✅ Check if Python and Poetry are installed
+- ✅ Check if Python and UV are installed
 - ✅ Navigate to the `robot_server/` directory
-- ✅ Install dependencies with Poetry (if not already installed)
+- ✅ Install dependencies with UV (if not already installed)
-- ✅ Run the server in Poetry's managed virtual environment
+- ✅ Run the server in UV's managed virtual environment

 ### 2. Manual Setup & Run (Alternative)